 From 1986 to 1998, Rutgers served as the Executive Presbyter of the Presbytery of Chicago, the regional governing body of the Presbyterian Church, (U.S.A.).
 He is now Chicago Presbytery’s Executive Presbyter Emeritus.

 Rutgers is an ordained Presbyterian minister, serving in pastorates in New Jersey and New York prior to coming to Chicago.

 He is a graduate of Eastern Michigan University and Princeton Theological Seminary and has done graduate studies at Temple University Medical School and McCormick Theological Seminary.
 He has been active in community, civic and interfaith affairs throughout his ministry.
 Prior to coming to Chicago, he taught college courses in ethics and world religions.
 In May 2004, he presented a paper at the Turkish Journalists and Writers Association’s International Symposium: “Religion and Peace: In Light of Forefather Abraham.”

-As Executive Director of the Council of Religious Leaders, he has played a leading role in organizing the faith community’s disaster and crisis response programs, and directed the interfaith community’s spiritual care response effort following Hurricanes Katrina and Rita.
+In his role as Executive Director of the Council of Religious Leaders, Rutgers played a leading role in organizing the faith community’s disaster and crisis response programs, and directed the interfaith community’s spiritual care response effort following Hurricanes Katrina and Rita.
 He recently was honored as a recipient of the City of Chicago’s Distinguished Interfaith Cooperation Award.